accesscode-2-1/kitkat/unit-0/week-1.md

 **Hoshiko Oki**

-* This week's medium post:  Sorry I will do it tonight and update it with the link.
+* This week's medium post:  https://medium.com/@HoshikoOki/git-github-cf702a6e23f1
 * Last week’s goal:Try to ask questions when I get lost.
 * What went well (what goals did you meet?)
 I really enjoyed learning Java and I feel i have a clearer understanding of Git/GitHub thanks to Alex!
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
 Writing and reading in English can be a big challenge to me and takes time.
 But I have to get used to it so I will take more time to write for Tweeter and Mideum and read Think Piece in the future.